-Ultimate Gourmet Hot Dog Bar
+Ideas for Hot Dog Bar

-These dogs are usually found in the gourmet cheese department or in the deli at your grocer.
+These are usually found in the gourmet cheese department or in the delicatessen at your grocery store.
 I like them because they stand up to the heat of the grill and they don't shrink.

 Hot Dog Buns

-Now, some folks want the same old packaged buns, but kick it up a notch by offering brioche hot dog buns, pretzel buns, sesame seed or poppy seed buns!
+Now, some folks want the same old packaged buns, but kick it up a notch by offering sweet Brioche buns, salted pretzel buns, sesame seed or poppy seed buns!

 How to Make Toasted Sesame Seed, Poppy Seed or Salted Hot Dog Buns